AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/10_Structure/Subunits/req.rst

-We perform a panel of basic statement coverage assessments within several kinds of subunits (subprograms or packages), declared in various possible source contexts (visible or private part of package specs, package body, or subprogram declarative parts):
+We perform a variety of basic statement coverage assessments within several kinds of subunits (subprograms or packages), declared in various possible source contexts (visible or private part of package specs, package body, or subprogram declarative parts):